ProxyGPT: Enabling User Anonymity in LLM Chatbots via (Un)Trustworthy Volunteer Proxies: Implementation Details of Proof of Concept

-To submit a query in \system, the client-side logic generates an Elliptic Curve Diffie-Hellman (ECDH)~\cite{rfc6090ecdh} and an Elliptic Curve Digital Signature Algorithm (ECDSA)~\cite{nist2023ec} key pairs on curve P-256~\cite{nist2023dss} for encrypting the query and decrypting the response end-to-end while also ensuring authenticity.
-The client's payload is encrypted using an AES-GCM-256~\cite{nist2007aesgcm} key derived from the private ECDH key and the chosen proxy's public ECDH key.
+To submit a query in \system, the client-side logic generates an ECDH and an ECDSA key pair on curve P-256 for encrypting the query and decrypting the response end-to-end while also ensuring authenticity.
+The client's payload is encrypted using an AES-GCM-256 key derived from the private ECDH key and the chosen proxy's public ECDH key.
 The client keys are not reused across different queries to prevent them from being linked together.
-In addition to the query content, extra options like which chatbot to use and which thread to continue are encrypted and thus not accessible even by the coordinator.
+In addition to the query content, extra options like which chatbot to use and which thread to continue are encrypted and thus not accessible even by the broker.
 All cryptography operations use the browser-native WebCrypto API~\cite{w3cwebcryptoapi}.